About St Barts

 - What to wear : As St Barts is very informal, there is no dress code and one can dress up or down as desired.
 Eveningwear is smart but casual, and no ties or jackets are required.

-- Medical facilities : There are quite a few doctors, dentists, specialists and pharmacies on the island, and a medical laboratory with an X-ray department.
+- Medical facilities : The island has a small hospital in Gustavia that can deal with minor emergencies.
+In addition, there are quite a few doctors, dentists, specialists and pharmacies on the island, a medical laboratory and a new radiology department.